softeng-feup/open-cx-mib-refugees/docs/Development-Report.md

 ---

-## Elevator Pitch

-Mobile app for conference agenda/logistics.
--  Save Time
-- Get Feedback

----

 ## Requirements

-In this section, you should describe all kinds of requirements for your module: functional and non-functional requirements.
+In this section, we describe the requirements for our module: functional and non-functional requirements.

-Start by contextualizing your module, describing the main concepts, terms, roles, scope and boundaries of the application domain addressed by the project.

 ### Use case diagram
 ![use_case](images/use_case.png)